iansinnott/iansinnott.github.io/_posts/2015-05-11-managing-state-and-controlled-form-fields-with-react.md

 [forms]: https://facebook.github.io/react/docs/forms.html

-The code above is explicit and not overly complicated, which is great for maintainabillty.
+The code above is explicit and not overly complicated, which is great for maintainability.
 There are virtually no downsides to this approach when dealing with a small form that only contains a few inputs.
 Issues only begin to crop up when you have many inputs that all need to update state.

 That's why we have...

 ## The LinkedStateMixin

 React comes with a handy mixin to help you achieve two-way data-binding very quickly.
-Use the LinkedStateMixin to save yourself soem hassle when wiring up large forms to stay in sync with component state:
+Use the LinkedStateMixin to save yourself some hassle when wiring up large forms to stay in sync with component state:

 ```js
 // Make sure to require react with addons